minio/dsync/README.md

 Introduction
 ------------

 `dsync` is a package for doing distributed locks over a network of `n` nodes.
 It is designed with simplicity in mind and hence offers limited scalability (`n <= 16`).
 Each node will be connected to all other nodes and lock requests from any node will be broadcast to all connected nodes.
-A node will succeed in getting the lock if `n/2 + 1` nodes (including itself) respond positively.
-If the lock is acquired it can be held for some time and needs to be released afterwards.
+A node will succeed in getting the lock if `n/2 + 1` nodes (whether or not including itself) respond positively.
+If the lock is acquired it can be held for as long as the client desired and needs to be released afterwards.
 This will cause the release to be broadcast to all nodes after which the lock becomes available again.

 Design goals
 ------------